Home Health and Fitness 15 Unique Activities for Seniors with Dementia in 2025

 Everyone has an emotional attachment.
 Chances are, if you know what your loved one was attached to, you can use it to create appropriate activities to help deal with dementia.

-Whether they have dementia or not, everyone has a comfort zone.
+Everyone has a preference, whether they have dementia or not.
 For example, some may like painting, while others listen to music.
 Try different activities to see which one your patient is comfortable with.

 Free printed activities

-They are free and make for the best appropriate activity for any dementia patient.
+They are free and appropriate for any dementia patient.
 For example, occupational therapy free printable activities for dementia patients help with engagement and attentiveness.
+Explore the article more to find some free printed activities!

 15 of meaningful activities for dementia patients